 Will Medicaid ever pay the premiums for my private health insurance?

 Premiums for a private health insurance plan are your responsibility.
-Sometimes: however, Medicaid may decide that it is cost-effective to pay your premiums.
-An example might be if you have a medical condition that requires costly care that is covered by your private health insurance.
+Sometimes, however, Medicaid may decide that it is cost-effective to pay your premiums.
+An example might be a medical condition that requires costly care covered by your private health insurance.

 If you are eligible for, or are currently enrolled in, a job-related health plan, then you may be eligible for the Premium Support Program (PSP).
-If you or a member of your family have costly medical expenses and have access either to a job-related or individual insurance plan, then you may be eligible for the Payment of Premium (POP) program.
+If you or a member of your family has costly medical expenses and has access to either a job-related or individual insurance plan, then you may be eligible for the Payment of Premium (POP) program.
 If you are interested in learning more about either PSP or POP, contact the DMAHS Hotline at 1-800-356-1561.

 What if my private health insurance changes?
 Can I still qualify for Medicaid?

 You must report any changes in your health insurance coverage to your eligibility caseworker.
-This includes any changes in insurance companies or changes in what your insurance covers.
+This includes any changes to insurance companies or to what your insurance covers.

 This requirement also applies to any health insurance carried by someone other than yourself who provides health insurance coverage for you and/or your family.